kaveh7293/ABC_News/README.md

   <li>
  </ol>
  <h3> Advantages of the code</h3>
- <p> This code is written in a pipeline format so that the final model accepts the pandas dataframe as input.
+ <p> This code is written in a pipeline format so that the final model accepts the pandas dataframe as an input.
 The model-user should not even choose the corresponding columns which are used for inputs of the model.
-The only thing that model-user should be careful is that her or his dataframe should have column names 'title' and 'text'.
+The only thing that model-user should be careful is that their dataframe should have column names 'title' and 'text'.
  <h3> Limitation and Recommendation </h3>
  <p> The current project that I have done have the following limitations and can be improved further:
  <ol>
  <li>
   I used a tfidf for vectorizing the text data in this study.
 The disadvantage of this method is that it does not account for the order of the words in sentences.
-A more accurate method can be used using word embedding which could be used from tensorflow.keras module (see my other repository <a href='https://github.com/kaveh7293/Spotify-Reviews-'> here</a> which used this method for classifying the text).
+A more accurate method can be used using word embedding which could be used from tensorflow.keras module (see my other repository <a href='https://github.com/kaveh7293/Spotify-Reviews-'> here</a> which used this method for classifying the text) and use transfer learning.
  </li>
-  <li> A deep learning model could also be used in this study for classfication.
-However, since the accuracy of the current model is acceptable I did not use deep learning.</li>
+  <li> A deep learning model could also be used for classfication.
+Since the f1-score of this code is relatively small, I would like to do so, but because of time limit I did not do that. </li>
   <li>
  </ol>